Sockeye-Project/sockeye-compiler/README.md

 To build the compiler run `make sockeye`.
 This will create the compiler binary in `bin/sockeye`.

+## Testing

+Tests can be run with `make run-tests`.
+Tests are defined in `src/tests`.
+Each test consist of two file with the same base name:
+A soc file that will be compiled to prolog and a prolog test file.
+The prolog test file defines a predicate `test` that will be executed.
+It can make use of predicates defined in helpers to signal error conditions, but in the most simple case, the predicate should simply be true iff the test succeeds.

 ### Dependencies
 The Sockeye compiler has some dependencies.
 Stay tuned for a list.
 A sufficient but probably not necessary set are the Haskell dependencies for Barrelfish.